 Skin cancer is a very common type of cancer in the United States.
 The main cause of skin cancer is the sun.
 Sunlamps and tanning booths can also cause skin cancer.
 Anyone, of any skin color, can get skin cancer.
 People with fair skin that freckles easily are at greatest risk.
 Skin cancer may be cured if it is found before it spreads to other parts of the body.

 There are three types of skin cancers.
 Two types, basal cell carcinoma and squamous cell carcinoma, grow slowly and rarely spread to other parts of the body.
-These types of cancer are found mostly on parts of the skin exposed to the sun, like the head, face, neck, hands, and arms.
+These types of cancer are usually found on parts of the skin most often exposed to the sun, like the head, face, neck, hands, and arms.
 But they can happen anywhere on your body.
 The third and most dangerous type of skin cancer is melanoma.
 It is rarer than the other types, but it can spread to other organs and be deadly.

-Check your skin once a month for things that may be cancer.
+Check your skin once a month for things that may be signs of cancer.
 Skin cancer is rarely painful.
 Look for changes such as a new growth, a sore that doesn’t heal, or a bleeding mole.

 Some sun can be good for you, but to keep your skin healthy, be careful:

 - Limit time in the sun.
 It’s okay to go out during the day, but try to avoid being in sun during peak times when the sun’s rays are strongest.
-For example, during the summer try to stay out of the sun between 10 a.m. and 4 p.m.
+For example, during the summer, try to stay out of the sun between 10 a.m. and 4 p.m.
 Don’t be fooled by cloudy skies.
 The sun’s rays can go through clouds.
-You can also get sunburned if you are in water, so be careful when you are in a pool, lake, or the ocean.
+You can also get sunburned if you are in water, so be careful when you are in a pool, a lake, or the ocean.

 - Use sunscreen.
-Look for sunscreen with an SPF (sun protection factor) number of 30 or higher.
+Look for sunscreen with an SPF (sun protection factor) number of 15 or higher.
 It’s best to choose sunscreens with “broad spectrum” on the label.
 Put the sunscreen on 15 to 30 minutes before you go outside.
-Sunscreen should be reapplied at least every 2 hours.
+Sunscreen should be reapplied at least every two hours.
 You need to put sunscreen on more often if you are swimming, sweating, or rubbing your skin with a towel.

 - Avoid tanning.
 Don’t use sunlamps or tanning beds.
 Tanning pills are not approved by the U.S. Food and Drug Administration (FDA) and might not be safe.